ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
 It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

 ---

+## ChIP-Seq (Chromatin Immunoprecipitation) (Epigenomics)
+**Date:** November 10, 2025

+ChIP-Seq is used to analyze protein-DNA interactions.
+It combines chromatin immunoprecipitation with high-throughput sequencing to identify binding sites for transcription factors and histone modifications across the genome.

+---